 Blaby District is split between two Parliamentary Constituencies, South Leicestershire and Charnwood, each represented by one member of Parliament (MP).

 European Parliamentary Elections

 European Parliamentary elections are held every five years on a date which is determined by the Council of the European Communities and takes place throughout Europe between Thursday and the following Sunday of the specified week.
 This is because Member States traditionally vote on different days of the week, e.g. United Kingdom votes on Thursdays, Italy votes on Sundays.
-Elections were last held on 22nd May 2014.
+The 2019 European elections in the United Kingdom will take place on Thursday 23 May.
 Blaby District is part of the East Midlands Region which is represented by five members of the European Parliament (MEP's).